c6-AsfourMohammad/MERAKI_Academy_Project_4/readme.md

 ## 🎈 Usage <a name="usage"></a>

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-Ex.
 - You don't have to register to navigate our web app
 - You can click on the **Home** tab provided in the navigation bar to view the home section
-- You can click on the **Add to cart** button to add this product to your cart but you have to be one of our users, so you should create an account

 ## ⛏️ Built Using <a name = "built_using"></a>